RStainforth/oca-phd/README.md

 To install LOCAS, first, in the top directory of locas-plus ('locas-plus/') type:

     ./configure
 at the command line.
-The script will ask you for the full system path to your newly created RAT envrionment file (see last section) as well as the full system path to a directory you would like LOCAS utilities to temporarily store data (this is used for AV hold-down rope shadowing calculations).
+The script will ask you for three pieces of information:

+   1)  The full system path to your newly created RAT environment file (see last section).
+   2) The full system path to a directory you would like LOCAS utilities to temporarily store data (this is used for AV hold-down rope shadowing calculations).
 This temporary directory should be a 'scratch' disk with plenty of space.
+   3) The machine names of the computers on your local computer cluster.
+For example, at Liverpool this could be 'medium64', 'all64', 'short64' or at QMUL it is 'snoplusSL6'.

 The configure script will create a new LOCAS environment file 'env_locas.sh' in the top directory.
 When you source this new file, i.e.:

     source env_locas.sh